CubicCommunity/AvalancheIndex/README.md

 | **Slate blue `#464D75`** | Solo Level   |

 Unlisted or unrated levels will not be highlighted.

+*Level highlights might not be displayed until the profile or a comment of the creator is viewed beforehand.*

+### Featured
+###### The up-and-coming Avalanche project.
+In the main menu, you may see a button in the center that'll show you a pop-up showing the latest Avalanche team project.
+You will have the option to check out the latest video of the project, and to apply to join the team to then begin working on the project.

 ### Developers
 ###### This mod is developed and maintained by members and collaborators of the [<img src="https://i.imgur.com/3QH6N17.png" width="15" alt="Avalanche logo" /> Avalanche](https://avalanche.cubicstudios.xyz/) team.